boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ## How to configure the table data to bar chart

-A `Bar chart` need a minimum of one value element and one column element to showcase.
-The `measure` column or `expression` column that you would like to analyze can be dropped into values block.
-The dimension column that you would like to categorize the measure column can be dropped onto Columns block.
-If you would like to categorize based on a series column, then the respective dimension column can be dropped onto rows block in addition.
-These blocks are composed of a data pane.
+The `Bar chart` needs a minimum of one value element and one column element to showcase.
+The `measure` column or `expression` column that you would like to analyze can be dropped into the values block.
+The dimension column that you would like to categorize the measure column can be dropped onto the columns block.
+If you would like to categorize based on a series column, then the respective dimension column can be dropped onto the Rows block in addition.
+These blocks are composed into a data pane.

 The following steps explains the  data configuration of bar chart:

 1. Drag and drop the `column chart control` icon from the toolbox into the design panel.
 You can find the control in toolbox by search.

 ![Adding column chart](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/drop-widget.png)